There are many ways to get relief

 Other surgical procedures include:

-- Disc replacement, which involves removing a vertebral disc and replacing it with an artificial one
+- Disc replacement, which involves removing a cervical vertebral disc or lumbar disc and replacing it with an artificial one

 - Spinal fusion, in which vertebrae are fused together so they will heal into a single, solid bone

 - Nucleoplasty, a minimally invasive procedure that uses radiofrequency energy to treat low back pain resulting from a mildly herniated disc

 Whether a nonsurgical or surgical approach is required, successful treatment starts with a proper diagnosis.
 O'Toole advises visiting your doctor any time you experience severe back pain.